easypanel-io/website/docs/04-templates/roundcube/index.md

 ## Instructions

-After Roundcube is installed, you can log in to the mail accounts on the service where you entered the "SMTP" information.
+After Roundcube is installed, you can log in to the mail accounts on the service where you entered the &quot;SMTP&quot; information.

 ## Links